Parceling/parceling.github.io/README.md

 I originally changed my username because my old username, "luckyboy12222222" was pretty bad and hard to remember.
 Even if display names would have been a thing, I may still have chosen to pay 1000 Robux to change it to the this name.

 ## osu!
-[osu!](https://osu.ppy.sh/) is a rhythm game you can download.
+[osu!](https://osu.ppy.sh/) is a rhythm game you can download online.
 There are four different modes:

 1. standard
 2. mania